 What Do You Want To Know?

 There are so many ways to assess student learning and development that it can be hard to figure out what the best method is.
 The first thing to do is to try to figure out what you want to know.
-The Student Leadership Competencies have been divided into knowledge, value, ability, and behavior dimensions for intentional content design as well as measurement.
+The Student Leadership Competencies® have been divided into six domains.

-It is important to distinguish between these dimensions as they are taught and measured differently from each other.
-For example, knowing how to engage in a competency (knowledge) is different than believing that competency is important (value) which is different from having the skills to engage in that competency (ability) which is different from actually engaging in that competency (behavior).
+It is important to distinguish between these domains as they are taught and measured differently from each other.
+For example, knowing how to engage in a competency (knowledge) is different than believing that competency is important (Significance) which is different from having the skills to engage in that competency (Proficiency) which is different from actually engaging in that competency (Performance).
 Because of this, it is essential to use different types of methods to measure competency learning and development.

 Student Leadership Competencies Assessments